disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05B-HOL-Dataverse-for-Teams.md

 - Exercise 1 - Explore the CoE Starter Kit
 - Exercise 2 - Perform a risk assessment of overshared resources
 - Exercise 3 - How much is a connector used in your
-- Exercise 4 - Review tenant audit logs (Optional if you have time)
+- Exercise 4 - Review tenant audit logs
 - Exercise 5 - Application Compliance Process